-Feds propose fee on health insurers in new marketNovember 30th, 2012 by Ricardo Alonso-Zaldivar in Health /
+Feds propose fee on health insurers in new marketNovember 30, 2012 by Ricardo Alonso-Zaldivar in Medicine & Health / Health

 (AP)—Health insurance companies will have to pay to play in new health insurance markets coming under President Barack Obama's health care law.

 The federal Health and Human Services department said Friday it is proposing a "user fee" amounting to 3.5 percent of premiums for health insurers who want to offer policies in the new federal exchanges coming in 2014.

 Exchanges are online markets where consumers will be able to buy individual policies and see if they qualify for government subsidies.
 Washington will run the exchanges in states that decline to do so.